31 Effective But Rarely Used Tagalog Words That Will Surprise You

-Sometimes we have that urge to express ourselves with euphemistic and profound compelling words to convey what we truly feel.
-Many Filipinos today want to uncover deep Tagalog words to add to their If you’re ready to join the fun, let’s check out rarely used Tagalog words.
+Sometimes, we have that urge to express ourselves with euphemistic and profound, compelling words to convey what we truly feel.
+Many Filipinos today want to uncover deep Tagalog words to add to their vocabulary.
+If you’re ready to join the fun, let’s check out rarely used Tagalog words.

-Rarely used Tagalog words will not just make you a master of the Tagalog language, it will also give you better insights into why you need a language per se!
-It’s not going to be a long ride, but you’ll feel like you’re at C2 level for Tagalog with some of these rarely used Tagalog words.
+Rarely used Tagalog words will not just make you a master of the Tagalog language but also give you better insights into why you need a language per se!
+It’s not going to be a long ride, but you’ll feel like you’re at C2 level for Tagalog with some of these rare Tagalog words.

 Rarely Used Tagalog Words Worth Knowing

-Yet, having a list of these rarely-used Tagalog words will inspire you to look back on where the Filipino language came from and how it has evolved.
+Yet, having a list of these rarely used Tagalog words will inspire you to look back on where the Filipino language came from and how it has evolved.
+You can also learn Tagalog with the Ling app which we know will help you a lot for your journey.

 For a better experience in learning Tagalog words with you, we’ve included the audio and the English translations of these profound words in Tagalog.
-Besides, you’ll need to repeat these words daily, and you’ll definitely impress your Filipino friends.
-Bet you that many Gen Z kids don’t know these words anymore!
+Besides, you’ll need to repeat these Tagalog words daily, and you’ll definitely impress your Filipino friends.
+I bet you that many Gen Z kids don’t know these words anymore!
 Pumped?
 Let’s get started!

 Yakis English Translation: To sharpen (an object).
 Make something sharper.